What to know when applying to the Master's in Robotics program

 - GRE scores

-- GRE scores are required for admission.
-You can enter your GRE scores in the online application—please upload your score report with your transcripts!
-In extreme cases, you can petition for an exception in the "Extenuating Circumstances Statement" part
+- GRE scores are NOT currently required for admission.
+However, you can still enter your GRE scores in the online application—if you choose to do so, please upload your score report with your transcripts.

 - Letters of Recommendation